_

 Tom stepped forward to stand in front of B'Elanna.
 "Ok you've had your fun.
 Anymore insults and I'll be forced to do something."

 James stared blankly at him for a minute, then he and B'Elanna burst out laughing.
 Tom glanced at them both separately.
 "What, I would.
-If you got me mad enough I'd kick his a**."
+If you got me mad enough I'd kick his ass."
 The laughter got louder.

 B'Elanna wiped tears from her eyes, "Tom please, I can't breathe."